NCCC Student Senate

 - Any registered NCCC student with a cumulative GPA of 2.0 is eligible to run for a Student Senate seat.
 (For first semester NCCC students, the GPA requirement is waived.)

-- Officer positions (President, Vice President, Secretary, Treasurer and Corresponding Secretary) require at least 12 credit hours and two semesters at NCCC.
+- Officer positions (President, Vice President, Secretary, Treasurer.). require at least 12 credit hours and two semesters at NCCC.
 In addition, you must have served at least one semester in the Student Senate previously.